 - Pinch of salt

-Transfer the processed apples to a fine mesh sieve over a bowl and press the pulp through the sieve so that your left with a creamy smooth apple purée
+- Transfer the processed apples to a fine mesh sieve or fine mesh strainer over a large bowl and press the pulp through the sieve so that your left with a creamy smooth texture or apple purée

-Put the purée back into the pot turn the heat back on to medium low and add the remaining ingredients.
+- Pour the purée back into the pot, turn the heat back on to medium low and add the remaining ingredients.
 Cook stirring occasionally until the apple butter is a deep rich colour, the sugar has melted through and it’s nice and thick (won’t take longer than 5-10 minutes).